Finning International Inc. history, profile and history video

 In 1928, a young man by the name of Earl B. Finning was working as a salesman for the Caterpillar Tractor Co. distributor in California.
 Being somewhat of an adventurer, he believed that greater opportunities lay in the relatively underdeveloped province of British Columbia on Canada’s pacific coast.
 He moved to Vancouver and established a small business, selling and servicing heavy equipment.

 Earl Finning’s company had one unique characteristic that would distinguish it from its competitors.
-Unlike his competitors, he believed that parts availability and repair services were essential to machine productivity.
+Unlike his competitors, he believed that parts availability and repair services were essential to the machine productivity.
 From day one, Earl Finning’s operating philosophy could be captured in the words: “We service what we sell.”

-Those first years were challenging, and surviving the great depression was no easy feat for a new company supplying products and services to resource industries especially hard hit by the times.
+Those first years were challenging, and surviving the great depression was no easy feat for a new company supplying products and services to resource industries especially hard-hit by the times.
 Despite the challenges, the company steadily built its reputation and Earl Finning managed to secure a business loan as well as the sole distribution rights for Caterpillar Tractor Co. products and services in British Columbia.
 On January 4, 1933, the Finning Tractor & Equipment Company Ltd. was incorporated.
 The Finning name soon spread throughout British Columbia, and became synonymous with reliable products and service.

 RAPID EXPANSION: FINNING BECOMES ONE OF FEW PUBLICLY-HELD CAT DEALERS.

 Our first branch was opened in Nelson, British Columbia in 1937.
-This was the beginning of a far-reaching network of branches and facilities to spring-up across the province.
+This was the beginning of a far-reaching network of branches and facilities to spring up across the province.
 Over the next two decades, we won several large construction contracts and the business grew steadily.
 After the Second World War, came great industrial expansion — mining, forestry, hydroelectric developments, roads and pipelines.
 It was the beginning of three decades of prosperity for a name that came to be associated with the best heavy equipment in the world: Caterpillar equipment.
 This period reinforced our concept of service through a comprehensive network of branches in even the most remote areas of the province, constantly improving our contact with clients.

 In 1965, Earl Finning passed away at the age of 69 years, but his family retained control of the company.
 By the end of the decade, annual revenues topped $78 million dollars and we had more than a thousand employees located at branches throughout the province, as well as a new headquarters and service facility in Vancouver.

 In 1969, the Finning family took steps to increase the company’s financial base and took Finning public.
 The company’s common shares began trading on the Vancouver and Toronto stock exchanges in September 1969 under the symbol FTT.
-This was a rare move for a Caterpillar dealership, and to this day, we remain one of only a handful of publicly traded Caterpillar dealers.
+This was a rare move for a Caterpillar dealership, and to this day, we remain one of only a handful of publicly-traded Caterpillar dealers.

 THE GLOBAL LEAP: FINNING EXPANDS BEYOND CANADA TO BECOME AN INTERNATIONAL COMPANY.